ninadsp/thrift-vpn/README.md

 ]
 ```

-Please see the [Examples](./examples.md) for a more detailed set of code snippets to use a functioning VPN server.
+Please see [examples](./examples.md) for a more detailed set of code snippets to use a functioning VPN server.

 ## Credits